tlstjdwo903-ux/IoT26-HW03/README.md

 ## 1. Project Overview
 - This project focuses on integrating a PIR (Passive Infrared) motion sensor with a Raspberry Pi Camera Module.
 The system is designed to detect physical movement in its surroundings and automatically trigger a photo capture event.
 By utilizing the gpiozero and picamera2 libraries, I implemented an automated monitoring system that bridge hardware sensing with digital imaging.
 ## 2. Execution Screenshots
-Below is the screenshot of the IDE while the code is running.
+- screenshot of the IDE
 ![IDE Execution](./hw3-1.png)
 ![IDE Execution](./hw3-2.png)